swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-35-deploy-and-access-the-model-on-kubernetes.md

       deployment configuration (how many pods, which image) separate from service configuration (how to route traffic) allows you to update the model version without changing how clients access it.

-!!! question "Why Kubernetes instead of a simple VM?"

-    For a single model, a virtual machine would indeed be simpler.
-But Kubernetes is the de facto standard for running containers in production: the same declarative configuration deploys on a Raspberry Pi cluster or a large cloud cluster, and is understood by any engineer.
-It also provides self-healing, scaling, and load balancing that you would script by hand on a VM, and the same manifests are reused for CI/CD, training, and monitoring in the next chapters.

 ## State of the MLOps process